-- describe and reflect on experience, and express effectively what is thought, felt and imagined - understand and convey complex information in a sophisticated way - order and present facts, ideas and opinions effectively - discuss statements of opinion and attitude, discerning underlying assumptions and points of view - communicate with clarity, focus and purpose - communicate appropriately depending on the audience and context - evaluate and reflect on what is heard.
+- describe and reflect on experience, and express effectively what is thought, felt, and imagined - understand and convey complex information in a sophisticated way - order and present facts, ideas, and opinions effectively - discuss statements of opinion and attitude, discerning underlying assumptions and points of view - communicate with clarity, focus, and purpose - communicate appropriately depending on the audience and context - evaluate and reflect on what is heard.

-4 Details of the assessment
+4 Details of the Assessment

-Paper 1 - Reading Passages (Core)
+Paper 1-Reading Passages (Core)

-Written paper, 1 hour 45 minutes, 50 marks
+Written paper, 1 hour, 45 minutes, 50 marks

-Candidates answer three questions on two passages which may be on a similar topic.
+Candidates answer three questions on two passages, which may be on a similar topic.
 Candidates write all their answers in the spaces provided on the question paper.
 Passage A will be 500-600 words and Passage B will be 300-350 words in length.
 Candidates should spend approximately 10 minutes reading the passages.
 These passages will be printed on the question paper insert.
 Dictionaries may not be used.

-Candidates taking this component are eligible for grades 1-5.
+Candidates taking this component are eligible for grades C-G. 50 percent of the total marks available.